Rowan, Cabarrus, Davie County Salvation Army assistance programs.

 The region of Cabarrus County, Rowan, and nearby Davie is supported by the Salvation Army.
-The organization has a few centers in the area that can assist the less fortunate with basic needs and they may have emergency help as well.
+The organization has a few centers in the area that can assist the less fortunate with basic needs, one time help for rent payments, holiday support, and they may have emergency help as well.
 The focus is on seniors, the very low income, unemployed, or homeless.
 Some of the main programs administered are noted below.

 There are some programs for those that are unemployed or that have been recently laid off.
 This aid will usually come in some form of financial support.
 It can cover a wide range of needs, as noted below, and will often come with case management services as well as job search assistance.

 Maybe first and foremost, the Salvation Army, its partners and staff work to end hunger.
 This is a top priority, with a focus on children and the elderly in Cabarrus County.
 The Salvation Army and its partners, such as local churches, run sites that include soup kitchens, food banks, and other feeding type/meal programs.